Sister Act (franchise): Sister Act 3 (TBA)

-In December 2020, it was revealed that Goldberg had officially signed on to return as Delores and that Tyler Perry would be producing and directing the film.
+In December 2020, it was revealed that Goldberg had officially signed on to return as Deloris and that Tyler Perry would be producing and directing the film.

 On the October 6, 2022 episode of The View, actress Kathy Najimy stated that she had not heard anything formal about Sister Act 3; but that she had "heard rumblings about it."
-When she asked Whoopi Goldberg if Sister Act 3 was actually happening, Goldberg replied: "It's happening"; but did not publicly include or invite Najimy to be a part of it as she had with Tyler Perry and Jenifer Lewis live on the show days earlier.
+When she asked Whoopi Goldberg if Sister Act 3 was actually happening, Goldberg replied: "It's happening"; but did not publicly include or invite Najimy to be a part of it as she had with Jenifer Lewis and Tyler Perry live on the show days earlier.
 Goldberg did imply that Hocus Pocus 2 did help in getting Sister Act 3 the greenlight.

+In October 2023, Goldberg traveled to Rome to meet Pope Francis at St. Peter's Square in Vatican City in preparation for the film.
+On February 7, 2024, Sheryl Lee Ralph, who played Florence Watson in the second film, confirmed that she would be reprising her role in the third film.
+Later that same month, Tyler Perry confirmed that the script was still being worked on.
+However, following Maggie Smith's, who played the Mother Superior in the films, passing on September 27, 2024, Whoopi Goldberg confirmed in November 2024 during an appearance on The Tonight Show with Jimmy Fallon that the script was being readjusted to accommodate story changes.
+In March 2025, Goldberg confirmed that the script for the film is completed and that they're waiting for Disney to give the film the greenlight.

 Reworked musical

 A reworked version of the musical is expected to debut at the Curve, Leicester starring Brenda Edwards and produced by Whoopi Goldberg and Jamie Wilson.